bdragon300/go-asyncapi/docs/go-asyncapi/content/visualization/_index.md

 If both options are set, the resulting SVG will be dual-theme where the theme switches automatically based on user's system preferences ([more info](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)).

+List of available themes can be found in the [D2 documentation](https://d2lang.com/tour/themes/).

 {{< figure src="images/my-app-theme1.svg" alt="my-app.svg" >}}

 {{< figure src="images/my-app-theme2.svg" alt="my-app.svg" >}}